Josie And The Pussycats Cartoon – Valerie Brown – Animated Trailblazing Sistah!

 Valerie originally appeared in the Josie and The Pussycats comic book series, as Valerie Smith, from 1968-1982.
 She premiered in Josie And The Pussycats #45 in December 1968, and first premiered on the cover of Josie And The Pussycats #46.

-The Museum of UnCut Funk has acquired Original Production Cels and Drawings of Valerie Brown and Sebastian from the Josie And The Pussycats animated series as a part of our Black Animation Collection.
+The Museum Of UnCut Funk has acquired Original Production Cels, an Original Production Drawing and Model Cel of Valerie Brown from the Josie And The Pussy Cats and Josie And The Pussy Cats In Outer Space animated series for our Black Animation Collection.

 Source: The Trades and Wikipedia